emperor-orbitz/Inwritten/README.md

-# hashstack.io
+# inwritten.io
 A text editor that offers you templates for your simple blogs.
-This is the birth place of innovation.
-This is where ideas are stacked.
+This is similar to medium.com, but with predefined template libraries.